 - (1) As described above, bonus awards under the EIP and SIP are based on the achievement of a combination of financial performance by the Company individual goals by each named executive.
 Until 80% of the Net Cash flow Target is reached, the executive is not eligible to receive a bonus.
 Therefore, the threshold bonus is \$0.
-The target payment represents the amount paid relating to the 2008 EIP and SIP.(2)The option awards were issued under the LTIP.
-Provided the named executive officer remains continuously employed with the Company, the option awards will vest with respect to 33% of the underlying shares on the first anniversary of the grant date (October 7, 2009) and one-thirty-sixth of the underlying shares upon the completion of each full month following the first year anniversary, such that all options are fully vested on the third anniversary of the grant date. - (3) The amounts shown reflect the grant date fair value of the applicable option awards computed for financial reporting purposes in accordance with SFAS 123R.
-The valuation was made on the assumptions more fully described in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 in Note 10 "Stock-Based Compensation" in the Notes to the Consolidated Financial Statements.
+The target payment represents the amount paid in 2010 relating to the 2009 EIP and SIP. - (2) Awards of stock were issued under the LTIP.
+Provided the named executive officer remains continuously employed with the Company, the stock awards will vest with respect to 33% of the shares on the first anniversary of the grant date (November 19, 2010) and one-thirty-sixty of the shares thereafter upon completion of each full month following the first year anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (2) The option awards were issued under the LTIP.
+Provided the named executive officer remains continuously employed with the Company, the option awards will vest with respect to 33% of the underlying shares on the first anniversary of the grant date (November 19, 2010) and one-thirty-sixth of the underlying shares upon the completion of each full month following the first year anniversary, such that all options are fully vested on the third anniversary of the grant date. - (3) The amounts shown reflect the grant date fair value of the applicable stock and option awards computed for financial reporting purposes in accordance with FASB Codification Topic 718.
+The valuation for the option awards was made on the assumptions more fully described in the Company's Annual Report on Form 10-K for the year ended December 31, 2009 in Note 15 "Stock-Based Compensation" in the Notes to the Consolidated Financial Statements.